KFlamsted/UmbracoContentCreator/content_creator_client/TAILWIND-CSS-REFACTOR-TO-DO.md

 - **Design Token Evolution**: Add new tokens to `styles.ts` as needed during migration

 **Last Updated**: January 25, 2025
-**Status**: Content components migration complete - ContentCard.tsx and MainImageSection.tsx successfully migrated to UI component system with zero inline classes.
-ImageComponent created and integrated.
-Ready for Phase 2 container migrations.
+**Status**: Phase 2 complete - All container components migrated to UI component system with zero inline classes.
+HomePageContainer, NewsPageContainer, YoutubePageContainer, YoutubeChannelContainer, and MinimizedNewsItemPageListContainer now use ContainerComponent, SectionComponent, and other UI components.
+Ready for Phase 3 specialized components.